mushroomhostage/RealisticChat/README.md

 can decrease your chat range by **whispering**, for example: "*(lets go)*".
 Only players within 10 m will be able to hear your whispering, and only those within 5 m will be able to hear you clearly.

-To further increase your chat range, speak while holding a megaphone (diamond).
-This will double your chat range, and can be used in conjunction with yelling.
-Players hearing messages from megaphones will recognize the direction it is coming from -- you can use this ability for [acoustic location](http://en.wikipedia.org/wiki/Acoustic_location).
+To further increase your chat range, speak while holding a **megaphone** (diamond).
+This will double your range, and can be used in conjunction with yelling.
+Players hearing messages from megaphones will recognize the direction it is coming from -- you can use this ability for [acoustic location](http://en.wikipedia.org/wiki/Acoustic_location) if you get lost.

+For stealthily listening in for covert operations, wear an **ear trumpet**.
+A precursor from the 1600s to the modern hearing aid, the [ear trumpet](http://en.wikipedia.org/wiki/Ear_trumpet) can increase your hearing range significantly, but has no effect on your speaking range, allowing you to eavesdrop on enemy bases from a safe distance while talking casually as normal with your partners in crime.
+Craft it in the shape of a helmet with a diamond in the center, out of wooden planks (+100 m), leather (+150 m), or iron (+400 m), then wear it on your head as armor for improved hearing.
+It has the same durability as a Golden Helmet.

 For long-range communication, use a **walkie talkie** (compass).
 Hold the compass in your *hand* and speak as normal, and your voice will be transmitted through the device up to 1000 meters